khalilgharbaoui/cre/README.md

 ## Usage
 By default it uses the currently active rails environment.
 Specify the environment specifically by adding it as the first argument.
+But do remember that it only considers `defined environments` in `config/environments`

 `Cre.dig(:production, :password)`